 Implementation & Enforcement

-An amendment to RDNO Municipal Solid Waste Management Bylaw (No.2832, 2019) that will add Commercial Food Waste as a Regulated Material and define materials included and organizations affected will take place on July 1, 2022.
-The first six months after the bylaw amendment will be an education and information period and there will not be surcharges for commercial food waste disposal at RDNO Diversion & Disposal Facilities.
+An amendment to RDNO Municipal Solid Waste Management Bylaw (No.2832, 2019) that added Commercial Food Waste as a Regulated Material and defined materials included and organizations affected occurred on July 1, 2022.
+The first six months after the bylaw amendment is an education and information period and there will not be surcharges for commercial food waste disposal at RDNO Diversion & Disposal Facilities.
 After the information and education period, the initial enforcement will focus on loads that primarily contain food waste (this has been identified as roll-off bins coming from large grocers and food processors that do not have food waste diversion programs).
 After July 1, 2023, further enforcement to loads coming from multiple sources and other sectors of the food service industry will be considered.